dotnet/samples/mef/simple-calculator/vb/readme.md

 - dotnet-core
 - windows
 page_type: sample
-name: "MEF Sample: Simple Calculator"
+name: "MEF Sample: Simple Calculator (Visual Basic)"
 urlFragment: "simple-calculator-vb"
 description: "A .NET Core console application that contains the example method from Simple Calculator MEF Application in Visual Basic."
 ---

-# MEF Sample: Simple Calculator
+# MEF Sample: Simple Calculator (Visual Basic)

 The simplest way to see what Managed Extensibility Framework can do is to build a simple MEF application.
 In this example, you build a very simple calculator named SimpleCalculator.
 The goal of SimpleCalculator is to create a console application that accepts basic arithmetic commands, in the form "5+3" or "6-2", and returns the correct answers.
 Using MEF, you will be able to add new operators without changing the application code.